felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 not immune to learning anxiety, even after reading {{< n_books >}}
 books and writing all about my experience.
-Nobody gets used to feeling dumb, and unfortunately the more you learn, the more you realize how little you know about everything.
+Nobody gets used to feeling dumb, and unfortunately the more you learn, the more you realize how little you know about anything.
 The good news is that I now feel equipped to tackle this journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful process.
 Nevertheless, my learning system allowed me to come across